flux-iac/tofu-controller/docs/use-tf-controller/build-and-use-a-custom-runner-image.md

 ### References

-A [set of GitHub actions in the TF-Controller community repo](https://github.com/tf-controller/tf-runner-images/blob/main/.github/workflows/release-runner-images.yaml) facilitates a process similar to the above, but uses GitHub Actions to build and push the image.
+A [set of GitHub actions in the tofu-controller community repo](https://github.com/tofu-controller/tf-runner-images/blob/main/.github/workflows/release-runner-images.yaml) facilitates a process similar to the above, but uses GitHub Actions to build and push the image.